illydali/Project-Two-FrontEnd-React/README.md

 - Search filters for finding by skin type, body parts or duration
 - User contributions
     - Submitting an article
-    - Editing c=selected portions of article
+    - Editing selected portions of article
     - Allowing delete of an article
     - Adding in comments
     - Editing of comments